 Social Golfers (SG).
 This problem seeks to divide $g \times s$ golfers into g groups of size s for each of w weeks.
 Each golfer must play once a week.
 Any two golfers play in the same group at most once.
-An instance is described by its parameters (g, s, w) and named sg(g, s, w) in the results tables.
-We use the 3-D matrix model and instances from [14].
+A problem instance is described by its parameters (g, s, w) and is named sg(g, s, w) in the results table.
+We use the modified 3-D matrix model from [15], and the same instances used in [15].
 Instances are tested on ZChaff and Pueblo with and without SBPs.

-Saucy runtimes and CNF and 0-1 ILP instances sizes with and without SBPs are shown in Table 2.
-Runtimes for ZChaff, Pueblo, and Solver (from [14]) are shown in Table 3, with best runtimes for an instance in boldface.
+Results are shown in Table 2.
+The first column gives instance parameters (sq for SG instances).followed by the number of symmetry generators and runtime for Saucy.
+Next, we show approximate instance sizes and runtimes with and without SBPs.
+For SAT conversions, we show the number of variables and clauses.
+For 0-1 ILP instances we also show the number of PB constraints, which is the same as the number of high-level constraints in the instance specification.
+The best runtimes for a given instance are boldfaced.
 For this problem, adding SBPs speeds up Pueblo considerably on unsatisfiable benchmarks.
 For all cases where Pueblo is slower with SBPs, the instance is satisfiable.
 ZChaff is faster with SBPs for both SAT and UNSAT cases, but is not competitive with Pueblo.
 All instances possess large numbers of symmetries.
-Pueblo is usually competitive with Solver results from [14] on SAT instances without the addition of SBPs.
+The last column shows results reported in $[15]^2$.
+Pueblo is usually competitive with Solver results from [15] on SAT instances without the addition of SBPs.
 However, on UNSAT instances, SBPs are needed to make it competitive, and are effective in doing so.
 For the larger instances, Saucy runtimes are significant.
 This increases the overall time for our flow.
-However, [14] requires SBPs to be designed and implemented separately for individual problems.
+However, [15] requires SBPs to be designed and implemented separately for individual problems.
 Our system is automated and generalized.
-Moreover, [14] reports results for four models of SBPs: two basic models that assign values to a subset of the variables in an instance (thus forcing assignments that satisfy constraints on the remaining variables), and MinLex and anti-Lex constraints.
+Moreover, [15] reports results for four models of SBPs.
+Two of these are basic SBPs that assign values to a subset of the variables in an instance, thus forcing assignments that satisfy constraints on the remaining variables.
+The other two models use MinLex and anti-Lex constraints.
 Here, we report the best results among all models.
 Given an instance it may not be clear which model to use for best results until several have been tried.
-There is no model in [14] which consistently performs well for this problem.
+There is no model in [15] which consistently performs well for this problem.
 Our system uses only MinLex SBPs.